What is a radical prostatectomy?

 Rectal or ureteric injury – Both structures are very close to the prostate and are therefore at risk with surgery.
 The risk though is very low, less than 1%.

 Bladder neck stenosis – Narrowing of the join between the urethra and bladder is possible, but again the risk is low, around 2%.

 Overall, most men do very well at the time of surgery and the risk of complications at the time of surgery is low.

 When you leave hospital you will be given all the medications and information about supplies that you need.

-Catheter – You will have a leg bag and a night bag for the time that the catheter remains in place.
-The catheter will usually remain for 7-10 days.
+Catheter – The catheter will usually remain for 10-14 days.
 Do not do pelvic muscles exercises while the catheter is in place.

 Pain relief – You will be given appropriate pain relief to take home with you.
 We advise taking regular pain relief to allow easier mobility.

 Antibiotics – You will be given antibiotic tablets to continue taking at home until after the catheter is removed.

 Cystogram – Arrangements will be made for you to have a follow up x-ray.
 The x-ray takes about 1 hour.
 This is to ensure that the join between the bladder and urethra is secure and following this the catheter can be removed.

 Wound care - The wound will gradually heal over 4-6 weeks.
 You should avoid heavy lifting and straining during this time.
 You will be comfortable enough to drive again in 2-3 weeks.
 Shower in the usual way, but keep the wound clean and dry in between.
 You may need a dry dressing if there is a slight ooze.
 If you have any abdominal creases where your wound may remain moist, it is important to place a dressing between the creases to separate the skin and keep the area dry.